-Corporate Venturing.
-It was the phone call I used to dread.
+It was the email I used to dread.
 It always started something like this:

-“We’ve been doing the corporate development work you asked for, and have found this great company.
-It has only been going a couple of years but they’ve developed some great new products that would fit straight into our range.
-Now they need investment and expertise to bring the products to market and scale up.
-We can add both those things – it’s the perfect opportunity”.
+“We’ve been doing the corporate development work you asked for and have found this great company.
+It’s only been going a couple of years but they’ve developed some great new products that would fit straight into our range.
+Now all they need is investment and expertise to bring the products to market and scale up.
+We can add both those things – it’s the perfect opportunity.”

 It is a difficult line to tread.
 Gently bringing an overenthusiastic general manager down to earth, without blunting the enthusiasm to go out and look for more suitable deals.

 This might well have been a great opportunity, but no early stage venture is a sure thing, and as a company we were not set up to take those kind of risks.
 We were as far from an understanding of how to use corporate venturing as a route to growth and innovation as it is possible to get.

 In this article Robert Kemp, Training Programme Director of The Merger Training Institute, and tutor on our Core Mergers and Acquisitions Skills training course, explores why large corporates are attracted to early stage ventures as a route to growth, how they mess up, and how to make it work.

 Why Do Corporates Want to Invest in Early Stage Companies?